-According to the Mayo Clinic, approximately one or two in every 1,000 people wake briefly while under the effects of general anesthesia (Mayo, 2010).
-If this happens, usually you will be aware of your surroundings but will feel no pain.
-However, on rare occasions, people feel severe pain.
-This can lead to long-term psychological problems.
+Approximately 1-2 in every 10,000 people wake briefly while under the effects of general anesthesia.
+If this happens, you may be aware of your surroundings, but you typically won’t feel any pain.
+It’s rare to feel severe pain.
+However, this can lead to long-term psychological problems.

-Factors that may increase the risk of this happening include:
+Factors that may increase the risk of this happening can include:

 - heart or lung problems

 - long-term use of opiates, tranquilizers, or cocaine